The following information is for the 2023 World Kuk Sool Association competitions.

 On arrival you should report to KSN Sarah and find the rest of the team, Do not sit separately from the team; you/your child could be a falling partner for someone else and they will need to know where you are.

-KSN Sarah has the most difficult job on the day; she is full-time counselor, ring callout director, practise captain and so much more.
+KSN Sarah has the most difficult job on the day; she is full-time counselor, ring callout director, practice captain and so much more.
 Please don’t make her job any more difficult by not paying attention to the ring announcements and not being at your competition area in good time.
 We need everyone to play their part, students, parents and families to make the event as stress-free as possible.

 You only get one chance in front of the judges, do not miss out due to lateness, inadequate practise or just simply by missing your group announcement.
 Much like a plane at the airport, your not being there will not delay the event from starting.